 In his tenure at WSWA, Dawson has testified before legislative and regulatory bodies in dozens of states and has established extensive relationships with governors, attorneys general, alcohol regulators and industry officials around the country.

 A graduate of Texas A&M University with more than 18 years of state government affairs experience Dawson has been an active participant in numerous state legislative battles and has developed relationships with policymakers from across the country.
 He currently uses that experience to promote WSWA’s positions in support of the three-tier system and effective state regulation of beverage alcohol.

 Prior to joining WSWA, Dawson spent seven years working for the National Rifle Association.

 Catherine has re-branded WSWA-PAC, travelled the country educating WSWA membership on the benefits of WSWA-PAC participation and implementing PAC payroll deduction among member companies.
-Under her tenure, Catherine has increased WSWA's political presence in Washington by growing WSWA-PAC as a respected Top 15 trade association PAC with receipts amounting to $2 million per election cycle.
-Additionally, Catherine participates in a voluntary role as the Vice President of National Association of Business Political Action Committee (NABPAC) Executive Committee.
+Under her tenure, Catherine has increased WSWA’s political presence in Washington by growing WSWA-PAC as a respected Top 15 trade association PAC with receipts equaling $ 2 Million a cycle.
+Additionally, Catherine participates in a voluntary role as the Vice President of National Association of Businesses Political Action Committee (NABPAC) Executive Committee.